edgelesssys/marblerun/docs/deploy.md

         --set tolerations=null \
         --set coordinator.hostname=mycluster.uksouth.cloudapp.azure.com

-## DNS for the Client-API on Azure Kubernetes Service (AKS)
+## DNS for the client API on Azure Kubernetes Service (AKS)

-This explains how to configure the DNS for the Edgless Mesh Client-API when running on a AKS cluster.
+This explains how to configure the DNS for the Edgeless Mesh Client-API when running on an AKS cluster.

 ### Configure FQDN for the coordinators' IP address